jsjohansson/documentation-tableau_viz_via_mcp/README.md

 | All In The Wins \| #VOTD | `/viz/AllIntheWins/RoadtotheWorldSeries` | `documentation_viz_AllIntheWins.md` |
 | Viz Design Catalog \| #VOTD | `/viz/VizDesignCatalog/Vol_I` | `documentation_viz_VizDesignCatalog.md` |

-None of the four needed the trailer rule — their repository names are already clean.
-The two that did are `HRAttritionDashboard_17728329067570` and `NewYearsResolutionsMakeoverMonday_17054389050480`, both shortened to their readable stem while their documents keep the full live URL in §0.

-**One exception to one-file-per-viz.** `VizDesignCatalog` is a single workbook published as four separate vizzes (Vol. I–IV).
-It is documented once, under Vol. I's name, with the sibling URLs recorded inside the document.

 ---

 ## 2. The MCP connection